 - a.
 Apply online to the Florida Department of Education at www.fldoe.org - b.
+If you have not been in the new DOE system, you will need to set up an account before proceeding with you application. - c.
 Submit Official transcripts from all colleges and universities attended